git-abhishek/gsoc-2018/Abhishek Singh: Improve Test Coverage and Test Performance.md

 ## Abstract

+This project focuses to improve yt's test framework.
+At present, yt's code coverage is only 26% and the test runtime is approximately 45 minutes.
+The aim of this project is to increase code coverage and reduce test runtime.
+First, I propose the use of [Coveralls](https://coveralls.io/), which is tool to monitor the code coverage and is free for open source repositories.
+This would not only help in analyzing the key areas that need immediate attention for coverage but will also help in maintaining higher code coverage for future developments.
+Next, I will enhance the current yt test suite by writing test cases for the flows that are not being tested.
+Many of the test cases written right now

 Short description of your project.
 Max 10 sentences.
 This **SHOULD NOT** be a copy of the project idea text.

 ## Technical Details